Sanjay2012/PythonAssignment1/README.md

 - No external libraries are required.

 ### 🚀 How to Run
 - Clone the repository
+- open the script under folder
-- Run the script using:> python filename.py
+- Run the script using:> python -u ".\Assignment1\file_name.py"